adgaudio/fixturefactory/README.markdown

         pk2 = None

         def getparams(self):
-            user1 = self.pk1 or self.getRandInst().pk # if no pk1 is passed in at time of instantiation, get a random pk user2 = self.pk2 or self.getRandInst().pk
+            user1 = self.pk1 or self.getRandInst(myapp.models.UserProfile).pk
+            user2 = self.pk2 or self.getRandInst(myapp.models.UserProfile).pk

 Development:
 ===

 To use BaseFactory for a purpose other than Django fixtures, you'd have to (probably) override the BaseFactory.create() method.
-You will also probably want to create a mixin to make your factories very simple (see DjangoMixin for an example).
+You will also probably want to create a mixin to simplify development (see DjangoMixin for an example).

 I hope all this encourages you to use fixturefactory!